keybase/book-content/01-account/00-index.md

 Keeping proofs public lets Keybase—and anyone else—check them.
 Everyone can be sure that you are you.

 ## Following
-TL;DR Following helps keep Keybase accounts secure.
+TL;DR: Following helps keep Keybase accounts secure.
 It allows you and those you interact with to be notified quickly if something on an account changes, indicating that it may be compromised and isn’t trustworthy.

 Tip: Follow people on Keybase to help make your account and theirs more trustworthy.